 Cooperation between the Executive Board and the Supervisory Board

 The Company holds the view that good and transparent corporate governance forms an integral part of its commercial success.
 The Executive Board and the Supervisory board place particular emphasis on a close, trusting and efficient working relationship with one another.
 Open communication and active and ongoing risk management are also fundamental requirements in this regard while orderly accounting and auditing are key aspects for corporate management aimed at ensuring sustained corporate success.

-NEW WORK SE’s Executive Board and Supervisory Board conduct their activities according to applicable law, the Company’s Articles of Incorporation, and the Company’s internal rules of procedure.
-With a few disclosed exceptions, NEW WORK SE and its bodies follow the recommendations of the German Corporate Governance Code.
-In accordance with the law on equal participation of men and women in executive positions that came into effect in Germany on 1 May 2015, the Supervisory Board decided in May 2017 to strive for 16.7% female participation in executive positions.
+New Work SE’s Executive Board and Supervisory Board conduct their activities according to applicable law, the Company’s Articles of Incorporation, and the Company’s internal rules of procedure.
+With a few disclosed exceptions, New Work SE and its bodies follow the recommendations of the German Corporate Governance Code.
+In accordance with the law on equal participation of men and women in executive positions that came into effect in Germany on 1 May 2015, the Supervisory Board decided in March 2020 to strive for 16.6% female participation in executive positions.
+This figure has already been exceeded.
+In addition, the Supervisory Board has also stipulated female participation of 20% for the Executive Board.
 This figure has already been met.
-In keeping with the current situation, the Supervisory Board has also stipulated a female participation level of 0% for the Executive Board.
-The Executive Board agreed to strive for 11% female participation at upper management level.
-This figure has already been met.
+The Executive Board agreed to strive for 22% female participation at upper management level.
+At present, this target has been reached.
+For the second level below the Executive Board, the Executive Board agreed to strive for 30% female participation.
+At present, this figure has been exceeded.

-The Executive Board is aware of the high degree of responsibility it bears vis-à-vis employees, members of the XING platforms, and the general public, and undertakes its activities with great care.
+The Executive Board is aware of the high degree of responsibility it bears vis-à-vis employees, members of the New Work platforms, and the general public, and undertakes its activities with great care.